-That’s why Mr. Delgado sought community lending support from CDC Small Business Finance, a CNote partner.
+That’s why Mr. Delgado sought community lending support from the mission-based lender CDC Small Business Finance, a CNote partner.
 With it, he was able to “move quickly” when they finally found a suitable property for their school, buying it and paying for relocation and renovation costs, all while keeping the financing terms manageable.
 Eventually, the building on 4340 Almaden Expressway became the thriving hub of education it is today.

 For Dave Delgado, the success wasn’t just in the purchase of the new property.
 It was the autonomy and sense of security that came with it.
 “This particular loan allowed us to become independent.
 We’d been leasing up to this point, and now being able to have our own property made all the difference in the world.”